Crisis Intervention Team

 The Department puts the CIT training as one of its highest priorities because, unlike the criminal element the department encounters, persons in mental health crisis are typically suffering through no fault of their own and the department sees it as our responsibility to ensure that we begin the process of getting these persons the assistance they so desperately need.

-Lieutenant Kyle Ellison operates as the division commander for the Special Response Team.
-Sergeant Brady Grinnell is the Team Leader, and Corporal Brandon Stephens operates as the Assistant Team Leader.
+Team members receive specialized training in operational movements and techniques, firearms tactics, less lethal tactics, defensive tactics, and advanced medical training.
+Lieutenant Kyle Ellison operates as the Commander for the Strategic Response Team.
+Sergeant Colter Reid is the Team Leader, and Officer Ivie Powell operates as the Assistance Team Leader.
 The Team Leader coordinates the team response, conducts incident briefings/debriefings, and schedules training for the members.
-At full staff, the team operates with ten commissioned officers, including supervisors from the department.
 The Chief of Police oversees all team operations.

 Forensic Evidence Team